-It is a really exciting time for handle materials at the moment, there seems to be more and more options hitting the market all the time and as a maker this really is a great way of making your knives stand out from the crowd.
+It is a really exciting time for handle materials at the moment, there seem to be more and more options hitting the market all the time and as a maker, this is a great way of making your knives stand out from the crowd.

 So what is available to you the customer?
 This blog will let you know and identify the benefits and disadvantages of each choice.

-The wood from every tree species is different, and has different properties that you need to consider when choosing your handle material.
+The wood from every tree species is different and has different properties that you need to consider when choosing your handle material.
 They all offer different grain patterns, colours and chatoyance.
-Some woods such as birch are a softer wood, where as something like desert ironwood (the clue is in the name) is hard, and this really must be taken into consideration when thinking about how your knife will be used.
+Some woods such as birch are softer wood, whereas something like desert ironwood (the clue is in the name) is hard, and this really must be taken into consideration when thinking about how your knife will be used.

-Wood goes well on outdoor knifes, pocket knives and especially well on sloyd knives and whittling knives.
+Wood goes well on outdoor knives, pocket knives and especially well on sloyd knives and whittling knives.